 It is forecast that by 2018 Local Authority workforces will have decreased by a third from their 2010 levels.
-Organisations will be increasingly dependent on joint and collective working.
-We recognise that there is a need to ensure that there are the strongest and most comprehensive networks in place to support member organisations.
+Local Authorities will be increasingly dependent on joint and collective working.
+We recognise that there is a need to ensure that there are the strongest and most comprehensive networks in place to support local authorities.

-We are in a key position to support organisations as we have contacts not only across similar rural authorities but also with you the service providers outside local government and equally importantly with the 9,000 community contacts in the Community Group.
+We are in a key position to support local authorities in this situation and we have contacts not only across similar rural authorities but also with service providers outside local government and equally importantly with the 9,000 community contacts in the Community Group of which you are a member.